DrummerHead/react-flow-diagram/README.md

 ### Missing features (currently working on)

-- Editable arrow labels (From the UI, you can always edit the model)
+- Editable arrow labels (From the UI; the model and render already contemplates this feature)
-- Panning, zooming (viewport and camera as separate concepts)
-- Editable arrow paths (From the UI, you can always edit the model)
+- Editable arrow paths (From the UI; the model and render already contemplates this feature)
 - Select several entities
 - Copy and paste entities
 - Alignment tools